Dynamic access pricing control for fair and stable resource sharing: Simulation Results

-Finally, we visualize the effect of the proposed mechanism on fairness, by comparing the admittance ratio for the price-responsive population for the two pricing functions.
-In Fig.~\ref{fig:sim_fairness}, the ratio of responsive users in all admitted users to the service queue (from simulations of Fig.~\ref{fig:sim_ts}) is depicted over time, separately for the surge pricing (red) and the proposed pricing simulations (blue).
-The increase (resp. decrease) in the admittance ratio (of responsive population) using the proposed pricing (resp. surge pricing), corresponds to the return (resp. exit) of responsive population in Fig.~\ref{fig:sim_ts}B (resp.
+Finally, we consider the effect of the proposed mechanism on fairness.
+Figure~\ref{fig:sim_fairness}A compares the admission ratio for the price-responsive population for the three pricing functions by depicting the ratio of responsive users in all admitted users to the service queue (from simulations of Fig.~\ref{fig:sim_ts}) over time using (i) the surge pricing policy (red), (ii) the proposed vanishing-price (green) and (iii) the saturating-price (blue) control mechanisms.
+The increase (resp. decrease) in the admission ratio (of responsive population) using the proposed pricing (resp. surge pricing), corresponds to the return (resp. exit) of the responsive population in Fig.~\ref{fig:sim_ts}B,C (resp.
 Fig.~\ref{fig:sim_ts}A) at approximately $t=175$ and onward.
-The difference between the two curves—marked by significantly higher responsive admittance under the proposed pricing mechanism—indicates that our design improves fairness when unresponsive demand becomes high enough to undermine the effectiveness of surge pricing in balancing supply and demand.
+The difference between surge pricing and the proposed pricing mechanisms---marked by significantly higher responsive admittance under the proposed mechanism---indicates that our design improves fairness when unresponsive demand becomes high enough to undermine the effectiveness of surge pricing in balancing supply and demand.

+In Fig.~\ref{fig:sim_fairness}B, the three pricing functions are compared in terms of the total number of price-responsive users priced out of the system accumulated over time, i.e., $\int_t f(q)R\text{d}t$.
+The conclusions are similar to that of the previous comparisons, however, \enquote{accumulated exit} provides a more intuitive measure of how the price is affecting the users and governing the competition between the two classes of users.